Language Translation

 • Learn more about the full plan to manage CWD.

-Although CWD is associated with captive deer and elk, it is also found in free-ranging white-tailed deer in several Midwestern states close to Indiana, including Michigan, Illinois, Ohio, and Wisconsin.
+CWD has been detected in free-ranging white-tailed deer in over 30 states including Michigan, Illinois, Ohio, Kentucky, and Wisconsin.

 Indiana DNR staff collect tissue samples from wild deer year-round (hunter-harvested or reported sick/dead) to monitor the presence of CWD in Indiana.